| The Edinburgh InquiryQuestions to UNISON and ResponsesClick here for Initial Briefing

 are open to abuse and there are better systems for dealing with

+these.
 More forward-thinking social work offices and residential

 units already employed an informal Staff Appraisal Scheme even